Billionaire Threatens to Sue YouTuber For Calling Him 'Fatty McFuckhead' and Photoshopping Him as Trump's Baby

 Shanks is now selling t-shirts on his website that say “Clive Palmer is a Fatty McFuckhead” and says that he can’t be sued because he put in very small text at the bottom of the shirts, “in my opinion.”
 The t-shirts come in both censored and uncensored versions.
 Shanks ends his latest video with a montage of Australians saying that Clive Palmer is a “Fatty McFuckhead.”

-Shanks did not immediately respond to a request for comment sent early Tuesday and an email to Clive Palmer’s campaign website was not immediately returned.
+An email to Clive Palmer’s campaign website was not immediately returned.
 But we’ll be keeping an eye on this case.
 If anything, it seems like a great example of the Streisand Effect.
 Because now more people than ever know that Clive Palmer is a Fatty McFuckhead.

+Update, 10:05 am ET: Updated with comment from Shanks and the terms of the potential lawsuit.